watir/watirbook/installation/windows.md

 ### Ruby ###

 You probably do not have Ruby installed.
 To make sure, open Command Prompt application and type `ruby -v`.
+If you are not familiar with Command Prompt, see *Command-line interface* chapter.

     >ruby -v
     'ruby' is not recognized as an internal or